Stamp Duty Calculator

 What Changed in April 2025?

 On 1 April 2025, temporary stamp duty thresholds introduced in September 2022 expired, reverting to their pre-2022 levels.
 These changes affected all buyers in England and Northern Ireland purchasing residential property.
+Use our stamp duty calculator to see current rates.

 The changes were announced in the Autumn Budget 2024 and had been anticipated since the temporary thresholds were originally introduced with a sunset clause.
 The result is higher stamp duty bills for most buyers, particularly those purchasing properties between £125,000 and £625,000.
+For full details on all changes, see our comprehensive guide on current rates.

 Threshold Changes Summary